Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 if the two cards clicked match, keep them face up.

-If the user finds all matching pairs, trigger modal pop up to congratulate the player.
+If the user finds all matching pairs, trigger modal pop up to congratulate the player, stating time taken and number of clicks used.

 #### Further Testing